This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases. Disclosure.

 Pre-recorded response messages handle visitors when you cannot respond immediately.
 Setting up messages like "I'll be right with you" or "Please leave the package by the door" maintains interaction with visitors during brief unavailability.
 Some platforms let visitors hear a message acknowledging their arrival while you decide whether to respond with two-way audio.

-Smart Detection and Alert Filtering
+How Does Smart Detection and Alert Filtering Work?

 Person-only detection modes reduce notification volume significantly compared to all-motion detection.
 AI-powered person detection distinguishes human movement from vehicles, animals, and environmental motion.
 Enabling person-only detection on busy streets eliminates dozens of daily irrelevant alerts while maintaining alerts for actual visitors and potential intruders.